frequency-chain/frequency/designdocs/batched_messages.md

 This document also specifies how schemas will constrain the shape of off chain messages.

-This document does not describe the types of DSNP messages that will be described by schemas.
+This document does not describe the types of DSNP Announcements that will be described by schemas.
 In theory, any message model can be supported.

 This document also does not discuss validation of either model or model type.
 If